COWGIRLS & PIRATES

 The Difference: People

 Cowgirls & Pirates was founded by environmental writer Susan Zakin.
-In 2001, she applied for a fellowship to train journalists in Madagascar, and to her surprise, she got it.
-Her French was almost nonexistent and the only Malagasy she knew came from a guidebook describing broken-down buses and strange diseases.
+In 2001, she applied for a fellowship in Madagascar.
+Her French was rudimentary and the only guidebook she could find described broken-down buses and strange diseases.
 It took a long night of tequila and karaoke, but she said OK.

 Madagascar changed her life.
 A decade later, she founded Cowgirls & Pirates to share those mind-expanding experiences.

-Now, more than ever, we need a global context for our ideas.
+Now, more than ever, we need to think globally.

 Conservation Pioneer: Garth Owen-Smith